 Another way of preventing SQL injection is using parameterized queries or prepared statements instead of concatenations.
 Parameterized queries are used to abstract the SQL syntax from the input parameters.

-In the example below, parameterized queries are used to prevent potential SQL injection attacks.
+In the example below, a prepared statement, which is Java’s implementation of parameterized queries, is used to prevent potential SQL injection attacks.

 Sensitive cookie exposure